AnaneRex/DU-Item-Dispenser-screen/README.md

 # DU-Item-Dispenser-screen
 Screen for MyDU Item Dispensers

-Link a screen to the programming board and continue.
+Link a container and screen to the programming board and continue.
 Can also attach lights as well, will turn green if it contains items or red if empty.

 **Requirements**
 1 Programming Board
+1 Container/hub
 At least 1 screen
 Can add multiple lights and 1 databank but not required.